The comparative statics of persuasion: ` ‘ Increasing ' ’ comparative statics

+In short, the crater property is necessary and sufficient for coarse-convexity shifts to yield `increasing' comparative statics.
+Since the crater property is demanding, this may be viewed as a negative result: comparative statics is prior-sensitive, so that conclusions often cannot be drawn robustly across all priors $F_0$.
+On the other hand, the crater property does hold in several applications, and in such cases \Cref{theorem:incr} delivers comparative statics.
+We treat several such applications in §\ref{sec:appl1} and §\ref{sec:appl2} below.

+We show in \cref{app:incr_affine} that regularity may be weakened to allow affine segments, at the cost of a longer proof. \Cref{theorem:incr} also remains true if only `nice' priors $F_0$ are considered; in particular, the proof below of the converse (necessity) part uses only atomless convex-support priors $F_0$, and can easily be tweaked to focus on e.g. full-support or finite-support priors.

-\begin{proof}[Sketch proof of the converse part] Suppose that $u$ is regular and does not satisfy the crater property; we shall find a regular $v$ that is more convex than $u$ and a prior distribution $F_0$ such that \eqref{eq:mcs_incr} fails.
+\begin{proof}[Proof of the converse (necessity) part] Suppose that $u$ is regular and violates the crater property; we shall find a regular and coarsely more convex $v : [0,1] \to \R$ and a distribution $F_0$ such that \eqref{eq:mcs_incr} fails.